RubixYouTube/speedexp/README.md

 so first run ```pkg upgrade -y```
 and then ```pkg i wget python -y```
 And then ```wget https://raw.githubusercontent.com/RubixYouTube/speedexp/refs/heads/main/SpeedExp.py```
+but if you have a existing copy of it, just do ```rm SpeedExp.py && wget https://raw.githubusercontent.com/RubixYouTube/speedexp/refs/heads/main/SpeedExp.py```
 And then ```python SpeedExp.py``` or something similar than that.
 Enjoy!